-- Initially, contact the lender to ensure a firm understanding of the lender's terms and conditions of the use of the GUS System.
-Firm evidence of any violations must be discussed and addressed. - Follow up the initial communication with a written notice outlining the agreed upon plan to improve. - Allow a lender a reasonable time frame to institute a remedy and represent improvement to the identified findings.

-- Monitor the lender for improvement. - After continued evaluation of findings and results to improve, if the lender fails to comply, refer the lender's lack of conformance to the National Office.
-States must support the referral with a recommendation of action, supported by the state's actions and attempt to remedy and improve results with the lender.
+- Initially, contact the lender to ensure a firm understanding of the lender's terms and conditions of the lender agreement.
+Firm evidence of any violations must be discussed and addressed. - Follow up the initial communication with a written notice outlining the agreed upon plan to improve. - Allow a lender a reasonable time frame to institute a remedy and represent improvement to the identified findings. - Monitor the lender for improvement. - After continued evaluation of findings and results to improve, if the lender fails to comply, their approved lender status may be revoked.